tedconf/airrecord/README.md

 # Airrecord

+## 🚨 This is a Public Repo 🚨

+Do not commit any private data or secrets to this repo.
+It is *public*.

 ## TED Fork of Airrecord
 This is a TED fork of Airrecord to maintain compatbility with Ruby 3 and Faraday v0.10.x.
 It *will not* work with Faraday v2.
 If you want Faraday v2 you need to go back to the main gem.